dsl-logo

 Help to Buy vs First Home Guarantee: Which is better?

-Our analysis shows that over the life of the loan, buyers would pay more interest under the First Home Guarantee than with the Help to Buy scheme.
+Money.com.au analysis shows that over the life of the loan, buyers would pay more interest under the First Home Guarantee than with the Help to Buy Scheme.

-However, after 5 years (assuming the property increases), a buyer using the First Home Guarantee would have built up even more equity in their home.
+However, after 5 years (assuming the property increases in value), a buyer using the First Home Guarantee would have built up even more equity in their home.
 Even after five years, the Help to Buy scheme borrower still might not be in a position to refinance their loan as their LVR would still be above 80%.

 This example is based on a borrower with a home loan interest rate of 6.00% p.a. over a 30-year term, with mortgage fees excluded.